 - Land (if used in the operations of the business)

-For a general rule of thumb in determining whether an asset is an operating asset, ask yourself: “If the company does not have this asset, will they be able to continue its day-to-day operations?”
-If the answer is no, the asset is likely an operating asset.
+For a general rule of thumb in determining whether an asset is an operating asset, ask yourself: “If the company does not have this asset, will they be able to continue their day-to-day operations?”
+If the answer is no, then the asset is likely an operating asset.

 Examples of non-operating assets include: